Gaelic warfare: Gaelic raid culture

-Armor
+Armour

-For the most part, the Gaelic Irish fought without armor, instead wearing saffron coloured belted tunics called léine (pronounced 'laynuh'), the plural being léinte (pronounced 'layntuh/laynchuh').
-According to Gerald of Wales (in the early 12th century), the Gaels preferred to not wear armor, as they deemed it burdensome to wear and one to be "brave and honourable" to fight without it.
-Armor was usually a simple affair: the poorest might have worn padded coats, the wealthier might have worn boiled leather armor called cuir bouilli, and the wealthiest might have had access to bronze chest plates, padded textile armor or maybe perhaps mail or scale armors (though they did exist in Ireland, they were quite rare).
+It's often stated that for the most part, the Gaelic Irish fought without armour, instead wearing saffron coloured belted tunics called léine (pronounced 'laynuh'), the plural being léinte (pronounced 'layntuh/laynchuh').
+According to Gerald of Wales, who wrote propaganda (in the early 12th century), the Gaels preferred not to wear armour, as they deemed it burdensome to wear and one to be "brave and honourable" to fight without it.
+Armour was usually a simple affair: the poorest might have worn padded coats, the wealthier might have worn boiled leather armour called cuir bouilli, and the wealthiest might have had access to bronze chest plates, padded textile armour or maybe perhaps mail or scale armours (though they did exist in Ireland, they were quite rare).
+However, this appears to be all incorrect as the Irish did have heavily armoured knights, as mentioned in the Visio Tnugdali long before the gallowglass came to Ireland.
 Gallowglass mercenaries of the early 13th century have been depicted as having worn mail tunics and steel burgonet helmets but the overall majority of Gaelic warriors would have been protected only by a small shield.
-Gaelic shields were usually round, with a spindle shaped boss, though later the regular iron boss models were introduced by the Anglo-Saxons, Vikings and Normans.
+Gaelic shields were usually round, with a spindle-shaped boss, though later the regular iron boss models were introduced by the Anglo-Saxons, Vikings and Normans.
 A few shields were also oval in shape or square, but most of the native shields were small and round, like bucklers, to better enable agility and a quick escape.